enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 The flow for checking these two verbs will be as following:
 1. If condition 1 is not met, verb `impersonate:user-info` will be checked instead.
-2. If both conditions are met, the verb `impersonate:scheduled-node` will be checked at first:
+2. If both conditions are met, the verb `impersonate:associated-node` will be checked at first:
 ```yaml
 apiVersion: authorization.k8s.io/v1
 kind: SubjectAccessReview